-Investment Valuation Method Observable and unobservable inputs Key sensitivities affecting the valuations provided Level 1 · · · · · · · · · · · · · · · · · · · Quoted prices for similar Quoted Bonds (Fixed Interest Securities) Market value based on current yields Not required Not required Market QuotedPublished bid market price at close of business on the final working day of the accounting period Not required Not required Cash and cash equivalents Carrying value is deemed to be fair value because of the Not required n is not considered to be active e based significantly on observa - niques are used to determine fair value Pooled Investments - Quoted Equity Closing bid price where bid and offer prices are published.
-Closing single price where single price published Net Asset Value (NAV) based pricing set on a forward pricing basis Not required Derivatives - Forward Currency Contracts Market forward exchange rates at the year-end date Exchange rate risk Not required Level 3 Inputs not based on obse ervable market data Private Equity Funds Valuations provided by the general partners to the private equity funds in accordance with International Private Equity and Venture Capital Valuation Guidelines (2012) Earnings before interest, tax, depreciation and amortisation (EBITDA) multiple, revenue multiple, discount for lack of marketability and control premium Valuations may be affected by material events occurring between the date of the financial statements provided and the pension fund's own reporting date (although updated to reflect calls/distributions made during this period), changes to expected cash flows and any differences between unaudited and audited accounts Pooled Investments - Property Funds Closing bid price where bid and offer prices are published.
+Investment Valuation Method Observable and unobservable inputs Key sensitivities affecting the valuations provided Level 1 Quoted prices for similar in nstruments.
+Quoted Bonds (Fixed Interest Securities) Market value based on current yields Not required Not required Market Quoted Investments Published bid market price at close of business on the final working day of the accounting period Not required Not required Cash and cash equivalents Carrying value is deemed to be fair value because of the short-term nature of these financial instruments Not required Not required Level 2 Traded in a market which is not considered to be active, or where valuation techniques are used to determine fair value which use inputs that are based significantly on observable market data.
+Pooled Investments - Quoted Equity Closing bid price where bid and offer prices are published.
+Closing single price where single price published Net Asset Value (NAV) based pricing set on a forward pricing basis Not required Derivatives - Forward Currency Contracts Market forward exchange rates at the year-end date Exchange rate risk Not required Level 3 Inputs not based on observ vable market data Private Equity Funds Valuations provided by the general partners to the private equity funds in accordance with International Private Equity and Venture Capital Valuation Guidelines (2012) Earnings before interest, tax, depreciation and amortisation (EBITDA) multiple, revenue multiple, discount for lack of marketability and control premium Valuations may be affected by material events occurring between the date of the financial statements provided and the pension fund's own reporting date (although updated to reflect calls/distributions made during this period), changes to expected cash flows and any differences between unaudited and audited accounts Pooled Investments - Property Funds Closing bid price where bid and offer prices are published.
 Closing single price where single price published NAV-based pricing set on a forward pricing basis Valuations may be affected by post balance sheet events, changes to expected cash flows and any differences between unaudited and audited accounts